SplashFinancial/clj-bugsnag/README.md

     ;; If no api-key is provided, clj-bugsnag will fall back to BUGSNAG_KEY environment variable and bugsnagKey system property
     (bugsnag/notify exception)

+    ;; Alternatively, if you do not want the HTTP response from Bugsnag ;; This function may be supplied the same map of options as well, but ignores `:suppress-bugsnag-response?` (bugsnag/notify-v2! exception)
 ```

 By default, `notify` will return the HTTP response from Bugsnag.